ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 _default: `true`_

-If `true`, this config option will remove the contents of the [output directory](#dir) between builds.
+Setting this flag to `true` will remove the contents of the [output directory](#dir) between builds.

 ### externalRuntime

 _default: `true`_

-When `true`, this flag results in the following behaviors:
+Setting this flag to `true` results in the following behaviors:

 1. Minification will follow what is specified in the [Stencil config](docs/config#minifyJs).
 2. Filenames will not be hashed